ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

 #### About Nodes

-- `Turbonomic API Login` :  HTTP built-in connector invokes Turbonomic instance login API which returns `set-cookie` which will be used in subsequent API calls.
+- `Turbonomic API Login` :  This makes an API call to Turbonomic instance login API which returns `set-cookie` and used to authrize the subsequent API calls.
-- `DataCentre Retrieve` : HTTP built-in connector invokes Turbonomic API which returns array list of DataCentre’s.
+- `DataCentre Retrieve` : It invokes an API call to Turbonomic instance which returns array list of DataCentre’s.
-- `JSON Parse` : built-in connector parses the JSON content.
+- `JSON Parse` : It formats statsFilter raw JSON data.
-- `Query JSON` : built-in connector queries the JSON output.
+- `Query JSON` : It retrieve JSON data from previous node.
-- `Query JSON` : built-in connector queries the responseObject data from `DataCentre Retrieve`.
+- `Query JSON` : It queries the responseObject JSON data from `DataCentre Retrieve`.
 - `DCTest` :  It is a flow-service which invokes the Turbonomic stats API to retrieve the electricity consumption and perform the data transformations as needed by Envizi.
-- `JSON to CSV` : built-in connector to format into a CSV file.
+- `JSON to CSV` : This converts JSON data from flowservice into a CSV file.
-- `S3 Upload File` :  Amazon Web Services built-in connector to push the data into S3 bucket.
+- `S3 Upload File` :  This node uploads the CSV file from previous node into S3 bucket from which Envizi loads into dashboard.

 ### 3.6.
 Activate the Workflow